mvanier/cl_tools/README.md

 A literate file is the same as a regular clc file except:

-* Lines that are not literate comments start with "> ";
+* Lines that are not literate comments start with `> `;
-  the "> " is discarded and the rest of the line is processed as usual.
+  the `> ` is discarded and the rest of the line is processed as usual.

-* All other lines have a ";;| " prepended to them, so they are all literate comments.
+* All other lines are considered to be comments.

 ## Usage